lavis-nlp/german-legal-reference-parser/README.md

 ### create_custom_simple

-The input into this function is a python dictionary with keys that correspond to attributes from the SimpleLawRef class.
+The input for this function is a python dictionary with keys that correspond to attributes from the SimpleLawRef class.
 You can omit any key except for "paragraph" and "vorschrift".